 Understand in detail the structure and flow of the PMBOK® Guide

-Understand material that is “derived from” or “implied by” the PMBOK® Guide known or considered most likely to appear on the PMP®; exam
+Understand material that is “derived from” or “implied by” the PMBOK® Guide that is known or considered most likely to appear on the PMP® exam

 Learn test-taking techniques that will increase the delegate’s chances of passing the exam on the first try

 Pass the PMP® Examination